 But then –and this is my own fault– I decided to look at some libraries for LÖVE, and that didn’t go well.
 I should have done all myself, and I would have saved time fighting those libraries to get to something that was not really inspiring me.
 So I run out of energy, but I think LÖVE and Lua are worth revisiting.
 After all my time doing gamedev in Python struggling with performance, this felt great!

 Then I remembered that I had a code base that I prepared to use C and SDL2, but never used it for anything.
 “This is the time!”, I thought.
-And that is one of my “projects to learn”, a simple JRPG that is progressing nicely –I’m currently working on some formulas and you can see my JRPG design notes–.
+And that is one of my “projects to learn”, a simple JRPG that is progressing nicely –I’m currently working on some formulas and you could see my JRPG design notes (not anymore)–.
 I should write a post on how I’m integrating fe –a tiny Lisp-alike scripting language–.

 And as I keep writing good old C I was looking for something else to do in Haskell, because I have done a couple of things, but my last project was too big and I was learning too many new things at the same time.
 So why not a simple gamedev project?
 That would limit the scope.

 I have nothing interesting to show yet, because I’m still struggling to have some graphics or even an idea of what I want to do, but the SDL2 bindings for Haskell are excellent.
 The API has changed a bit to make it more high-level and closer to Haskell, but it wasn’t too hard to understand those changes –taking into account that I’m not an SDL expert!–.